thorwebdev/thor-bio-gastbyjs-blog/README.md

-# Thor News - A GatsbyJS Portfolio and Blog by Thorste Schaeff
+# Thor 雷神 News - A GatsbyJS Portfolio and Blog by Thorste Schaeff

 See it in action: [thor.news](http://thor.news)